ryan-zaatari/CreditCardRisk/index.md

 | Nonrisk | 0.94 | 0.77 | 0.85 |
 | Risk | 0.15 | 0.47 | .23 |

+As we can see, the following architectures perform no better.
+Our seems to still overfit to our data as training loss is decreasing whereas our testing loss seems to increase overtime.
+As a result, we tested the arcitechtures again with "dropout" neurons with hopes of correcting our overfitting issue.
+The graphs of these particular results are not provided, as a the accuracy after 25 epochs is within 1-2% of the networks without "dropout" neurons.

 ### Random Forest Classifier
 The second model we chose to use is a Random Forest Classifier.
 The reason behind this choice is because random forest classifiers are generally harder to overfit.
 We thought this would be a great choice for a second, as our Neural Network tended to overfit our data.
 There are three parameters we dealt in our Random Forest Classifier.